 Non-operating Revenues.
-This includes activities that have the characteristics of non-exchange transactions, such as gifts and contributions, Federal Pell grant revenue, state appropriations and investment income.
+This includes activities that have the characteristics of non-exchange transactions, such as gifts and contributions, Federal Pell grant revenue, state appropriations, investment income, and gain on disposal.

 Non-operating Expenses.
-Non-operating expenses include state remittance related to the building fee and the innovation fee, and loss of disposal.
+Non-operating expenses include state remittance related to the building fee and the innovation fee, interest on COP, and loss on disposal.